pa11y/pa11y-ci/README.md

 ### Reporter options

-Custom reporters can be configured, when supported, by settings the reporter as an array with its options as the second item:
+Reporters can be configured, when supported, by settings the reporter as an array with its options as the second item:

 ```json
 {